 - A. Touch Up Damaged Surfaces: - 1.
-Shop Painted Finishes: Comply with SSPC-PA-1 for touch-up; apply with brush to produce a minimum 2.0 mil dry film thickness. - 2.
-Galvanized Surfaces: Clean field welds, connections and damaged areas.
-Apply two coats of Carbomastic 15, by Carboline or equal product approved by OWNER's OEHS.
-Brush or roll to a 4 to 6 mil thickness. - 3.05 CLEAN UP - A. Remove rubbish, debris, and waste materials and legally dispose of off the Project site. - 3.06 PROTECTION - A. Protect the Work of this section until Substantial Completion.
+Shop Painted Finishes: Comply with SSPC-PA-1 for touch-up; apply with brush to produce a minimum 2.0 mil dry film thickness. - 2 Galvanized Surfaces: Clean field welds, connections and damaged areas.
+Repair galvanized finishes in accord with ASTM A780. - 3.03 CLEAN UP - A. Remove rubbish, debris, and waste materials and legally dispose of off the Project site. - 3.04 PROTECTION - A. Protect the Work of this section until Substantial Completion.